INeedHealingWQ/funuse/README.md

 # Prepare
+    python version need >= 3.5
+    Exuberant Ctags >= 5.9
     sudo apt-get install -y python3.x ctags

-# Funuse
-a simple functions dump tool for code optimization.
+**You should pull down gcc optimization level to 0 before use funuse**

 # Simply use:
     funuse.py -x ./ISS.exe -d ../future

     This will dump both module name and file path in the module.
     Then the file 'unused_functions' or 'unused_variables' would arised in your work directory.
     Note that '../future' is the project path which you want to count.
     Ex:
         funuse.py -x ./ISS.exe -d ../future/vlangarp
     Will only dump the unused variables and functions in vlangarp module But i do not advise this because it spent the same time as ../future

     **NOTE**: Do not use funuse multi-times at the same time because of the shared file.

 # Only dump unused functions:
     funuse.py -x ./ISS.exe -f -d ../future